Navajo: Silverwork

 Turquoise has been part of jewelry for centuries, but Navajo artists did not use inlay techniques to insert turquoise into silver designs until the late 19th century.

+The Navajo are also known for their concha belts.
+The concha belt was derived from the Southern Plains Indians.
+Many Navajo silversmiths, including Atsidi Chon, have been claimed to be the first to create the concha belt.
+Chon taught his craft to other Navajos and to the Zuni people.

 Weaving

-Navajos came to the southwest with their own weaving traditions; however, they learned to weave cotton on vertical looms from Pueblo peoples.
+Navajos came to the southwest with their own weaving traditions; however, they learned to weave cotton on vertical looms from the Pueblo peoples.
 The first Spaniards to visit the region wrote about seeing Navajo blankets.
-By the 18th century, the Navajos had begun to import Bayeta red yarn to supplement local black, grey, and white wool, as well as wool dyed with indigo.
+By the 18th century, the Navajos had begun to import Bayeta red yarn to supplement local black, gray, and white wool, as well as wool dyed with indigo.
 Using an upright loom, the Navajos made extremely fine utilitarian blankets that were collected by Ute and Plains Indians.
 These Chief's Blankets, so called because only chiefs or very wealthy individuals could afford them, were characterized by horizontal stripes and minimal patterning in red.
 First Phase Chief's Blankets have only horizontal stripes, Second Phase feature red rectangular designs, and Third Phase features red diamonds and partial diamond patterns.

 The completion of the railroads dramatically changed Navajo weaving.
 Cheap blankets were imported, so Navajo weavers shifted their focus to weaving rugs for an increasingly non-Native audience.
 Rail service also brought in Germantown wool from Philadelphia, commercially dyed wool which greatly expanded the weavers' color palettes.